-Underwatered Hoya Sunrise: The tendrils will start to look crispy at the tips and eventually die.
+If the plant is underwatered, the tendrils will start to look crispy at the tips and eventually die.
 The foliage will lose its moisture and start limping.

-Overwatered Hoya Sunrise: The roots and leaves of a Hoya that has received too much water will appear soft and mushy and will not reestablish succulence after soaking in water.
+Contrarily, the roots, and leaves of a Hoya that has received too much water will appear soft and mushy and will not reestablish succulence after soaking in water.